Just call us Bond. Amortized bond.

 Over 700 finance terms, Shmooped to perfection.

-LEAPs are "long-dated options".
-They are used for hedging positions with longer term holdings.
-Example: Crazy Uncle Fester died and left you his fortune, which amounts to 10 million shares of GE.
-(He had a thing for light bulbs.)
+Weird Uncle Fester always had a thing for light bulbs.
+Then he died and left you his fortune, which amounts to 10 million shares of GE.
 You are very happy being worth a few hundred million dollars and just don't want to lose that money.
-But if you sell the shares, you will pay a tax because the IRS views that process as a "constructive sale".
+But if you sell the shares, you will pay a tax because the IRS views that process as a "constructive sale."
 But you would likely be able to construct a LEAP which hedges your position and allows you to play golf all day and quit the burger flipping gig you used to have.